-As you know, I do love DIY.
+As you know, I do love my DIY projects around the home.
 But when it came time to figure out how to update my bathtub surround from outdated blue faux marble, I decided to hire a pro.

-Wondering what is the best company to update a tub surround?
-Here’s my review, with Bath Fitter before and after pictures so you can decide whether it was worth paying for professionals!
+Are you wondering what is the best company to update a tub surround?
+Here’s my review of Bath Fitter, with before and after pictures, so you can decide whether it was worth paying for professionals!

 Here’s what the old bathroom used to look like:

 Pretty bad, right?
 It even had a blue shower curtain rod and blue vinyl floor.

 As I’ve noted in other Home Tour posts, I had all the flooring in the house replaced before I moved in.
 Then I dreamed and saved for a while to update the rest of the space.

 I shopped around a bit to decide how I wanted to update the tub surround.
 Like always, I needed a budget friendly update option, because I couldn’t afford a full remodel.

 After visiting booths at a home show, and visiting their showroom, I decided to go with Bath Fitter.